 Nurse practitioners can prescribe medicine and diagnose and treat patients.
 In addition to critical care, nurse practitioners can specialize in several fields including geriatrics, pediatrics and gastroenterology.
 It also paid a median annual salary of $89,960 in 2012.X

 Nurse Practitioner career requirements: A master’s of science in nursing is required.
 Nurse practitioners are also required to be licensed by the state in which they work.
+Depending on state legislature, rules may apply to specific responsibilities.

 Advanced Practice Registered Nurse (APRNs)